anup-thedev/Checking/README.md

-# Checking
+# Emergence app
-this for only checking
+this is project that provides emergence services.